onnx/models/text/machine_comprehension/bert-squad/README.md

 The model is trained with [SQuAD v1.1](https://rajpurkar.github.io/SQuAD-explorer/explore/1.1/dev/) dataset that contains 100,000+ question-answer pairs on 500+ articles.

 ## Validation accuracy
-Metric is Exact Matching (EM) of 80.7, computed over SQuAD v1.1 dev data for this onnx model.
+Metric is Exact Matching (EM) of 80.7, computed over SQuAD v1.1 dev data.

 ## Training
 Fine-tuned the model using SQuAD-1.1 dataset.
 Look at [BertTutorial.ipynb](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/BertTutorial.ipynb) for more information for converting the model from tensorflow to onnx and for fine-tuning